 21. Squinting the eyes

 Have you seen that look that male models do when posing where they look a bit playful and mischievous all in one?
 It’s the squint in their eyes.
 It makes the model look like they have something up their sleeves.
+This pose for men is worth including during your session.

 This tends to be a common trend among male model poses.
-They will do a squint where they raise their eyelids a bit to narrow the eyes giving them a more attractive pose in their pictures.
+They will do a squint where they raise their eyelids a bit too narrow the eyes giving them a more attractive pose in their pictures.

 22. Tilt the head away from the camera